 Asylum seeker and refugee support

-Swinburne University of Technology offers a range of support services to asylum seeker and refugee students.
+At Swinburne, we value the diversity of our student body and offer a range of support services to students of asylum seeker and refugee backgrounds.

-We understand that you might find adjusting to university life difficult, but you are not alone.
-The diversity of our students is a source of pride for Swinburne and whether you are looking for work, a home, need help with studying or are feeling lonely, we are here to help you.
+If you’re an asylum seeker or refugee, we understand that you might find adjusting to university life a little bit challenging — but rest assured, you are not alone.
+Whether you’re looking for work, a home, need help with studying or if you’re feeling lonely, we are here to help you.

 Scholarships, awards and grants

 If money is tight, scholarships and grants can be a good source of financial assistance.
 Check if you are eligible to apply for one of the scholarships below, or explore the range of grants available:

 Swinburne Welcome Scholarships provide opportunities for holders of Bridging Visa ‘E’ (BVE’s) (subclass V050), Temporary Protection Visas (TPV) (subclass V785) and Safe Haven Enterprise Visas (SHEV) (subclass V790) to access a variety of courses at Swinburne University.